Orlando-c/que-pro-dos/_posts/2023-09-11-Pair-Programming.md

 # Optimizations:
 16. You've implemented optimizations, such as calculating money per second and handling passive income from businesses.
 This adds depth to the gameplay.

+### Issues and things to improve on

+# Money Per Second and Reset button not working
+- One of the issues we've been having is getting the reset button to work with fully reseting all aspects such as bought businesses.
+Our let statements havent been working in the function and esentially ignoring them.

+- Money Per Second was originally working but was broken when code was combined with new code.
+My new solution rather than using complicated math to calcuate it is to add up all of the businesses you have and multiply it through there rather than going a more complicated route.